TsinghuaDong/tsinghuadong.github.io/index.md

 * * *

 I will be joining the Institute for Network Sciences and Cyberspace at Tsinghua University as an Assistant Research Professor (or Assistant Researcher, 助理研究员 in Chinese) in Fall 2021.
 Now, I am a postdoc in the Department of Computer Science & Technology at Tsinghua University.
-I received my Ph.D. in Department of Computer Science & Technology at Tsinghua University.
+I received my Ph.D. in the Department of Computer Science & Technology at Tsinghua University.
 I received my B.E. in the Department of Computer Science and Engineering at HIT.

 My research interests include network management and measurement, transport protocols, and satellite internet.